Dark Energy Spectroscopic Instrument

-Science goals
+Scientific goals

 An artistic celebration of the Dark Energy Spectroscopic Instrument (DESI) year-one data, showing a slice of the larger 3D map that DESI is constructing during its five-year survey.

-The expansion history and large-scale structure of the universe is a key prediction of cosmological models, and DESI observations will permit scientists to probe diverse aspects of cosmology, from dark energy to alternatives to General Relativity to neutrino masses to the early universe.
+The expansion history and large-scale structure of the universe is a key prediction of cosmological models, and DESI observations will permit scientists to probe various aspects of cosmology, including dark energy, alternatives to general relativity, neutrino masses, and the primordial universe.
 The data from DESI will be used to create three-dimensional maps of the distribution of matter covering an unprecedented volume of the universe with unparalleled detail.
 This will provide insight into the nature of dark energy and establish whether cosmic acceleration is due to a cosmic-scale modification of General Relativity.
 DESI will be transformative in the understanding of dark energy and the expansion rate of the universe at early times, one of the greatest mysteries in the understanding of the physical laws.

 DESI will measure the expansion history of the universe using the baryon acoustic oscillations (BAO) imprinted in the clustering of galaxies, quasars, and the intergalactic medium.
 The BAO technique is a robust way to extract cosmological distance information from the clustering of matter and galaxies.
 It relies only on very large-scale structure and it does so in a manner that enables scientists to separate the acoustic peak of the BAO signature from uncertainties in most systematic errors in the data.
 BAO was identified in the 2006 Dark Energy Task Force report as one of the key methods for studying dark energy.
 In May 2014, the High-Energy Physics Advisory Panel, a federal advisory committee, commissioned by the US Department of Energy (DOE) and the National Science Foundation (NSF) endorsed DESI.

 3D map of the universe

-Comparison of the Sloan survey at left consisting of around 4 million galaxies and quasars taken from 2000 to 2020 and the DESI survey at right consisting of around 7.5 million during its 7 first months starting in 2021 and expected to be completed by 2026 with 35 million.
+Comparison of the Sloan Digital Sky Survey at left consisting of around 4 million galaxies and quasars taken from 2000 to 2020 and the DESI survey at right consisting of around 7.5 million during its 7 first months starting in 2021 and expected to be completed by 2026 with 47 million.

 The baryon acoustic oscillations method requires a three-dimensional map of distant galaxies and quasars created from the angular and redshift information of a large statistical sample of cosmologically distant objects.
 By obtaining spectra of distant galaxies it is possible to determine their distance, via the measurement of their spectroscopic redshift, and thus create a 3-D map of the universe.
 The 3-D map of the large-scale structure of the universe also contains more information about dark energy than just the BAO and is sensitive to the mass of the neutrino and parameters that governed the primordial universe.
 During its five-year survey, which began on May 15, 2021, the DESI experiment is expected to observe 40 million galaxies and quasars.